carltonj2000/redux-obs-beer/README.md

 Note that the testing video 12 does not work as show in the video.
 Someone in this DISCUSS section noted this.
-The video shows multiple outputs from the test and only 1 is receivied.
+The video shows multiple outputs from the test and only 1 is received.